radhikasethi2011/data-512-homework_1/README.md

 ## Known Issues and Considerations
-- **Missing Data**: Some articles have missing data for certain months, which may affect trend analysis.
+- **Missing Data**: Some articles may have missing data for certain months, which may affect trend analysis.
 - **Article Changes**: Wikipedia articles can be merged or renamed, which might lead to some inconsistencies in the page view data.
 - **Outliers**: Sudden spikes in page views could result from external events such as media coverage, which can skew long-term trend analysis.

 ## Code Files
-1. **data_acquisition.ipynb**: Contains the code that calls the Wikimedia API to retrieve pageview data.
+1. **data_acquisition.ipynb**: Contains the code that calls the Wikimedia Analytics API to retrieve pageview data.
 2. **data_analysis.ipynb**: Contains the code for analyzing the data and generating the graphs.

 ## License and Documentation